Killing Me / Killing You

 Killing Me / Killing You (stylized in all caps) is a Japanese manga series written and illustrated by Imomushi Narita.
 It was serialized in Fujimi Shobo's seinen manga magazine Young Dragon Age from September 2017 to August 2023.

+Plot

+The series is centered around the immortality of two characters, Meteor and Youthanesia.
+When a meteorite strikes Earth, it sinks the planet into chaos with some humans turning into monsters and others becoming immortal.
+Meteor is a human girl who meets Youthanesia, a large monster, and together the two have the shared desire to die.